Bio-Moon Lab is growing different living organisms, such as bacteria, by transforming and processing their growth into 'bio-light'.

-Light is conceptualised as a creative interface where speculative experimentations are endorsed to creatively manipulate living organisms such as the V.Fisheri bacteria to establish a new bridge of communication between contemporary art and Science within the community.
-Laura's research aims to explore and expand new innovative dialogues in the field of Bio art and promote the value of interdisciplinary interventions as a vehicle to communicate the science of living lights with the public through new associative creative approaches in the field of science and contemporary art practice.
+Light is conceptualised as a creative interface, where speculative experimentations are endorsed to creatively manipulate living organisms such as the aliivibrio fischeri bacteria to establish a new bridge of communication between contemporary art and science.
+Benetton's research aims to explore and expand new innovative dialogues in the field of bioart.
+Alongside promote the value of interdisciplinary interventions as a vehicle to communicate the science of living lights with the public, through new creative approaches in the field of science and contemporary art practice.

 Aiming further she progressed in the design of a bio-light tube system that could be integrated inside the work of art to replace the traditional artificial light.
 By culturing the bacteria in the LBS media solution at room temperature of 26-28°she gradually monitored the expansion of growth during the day and measured the light intensity through the appropriate equipment.
-Detecting the peak of light emitted from the bacteria overnight allowed her to understand how to build a system that could be self-sustainable and efficient.
-By using a small Chi-Bio bioreactor, programmed on the computer and connected to the glass tube where the bacteria was contained, Laura created a self-regulating system of bio-light that keep generating new light and is fully sustainable.
+Detecting the peak of light emitted from the bacteria overnight, allowed her to understand how to build a system that could be self-sustainable and efficient.
+By using a small Chi-Bio bioreactor, programmed on the computer and connected to the glass tube where the bacteria was contained, she created a self-regulating system of bio-light that keeps generating new light and is fully sustainable.